 Some fantastic views from different beaches of Goa.
-How can you not fall in love with this, especially when the rest of the northern hemisphere is experiencing winter! 🙂
+How can you not fall in love with this, especially when the rest of the northern hemisphere is experiencing heavy winter conditions! 🙂

 Goa is popular among foreigners (mostly Russians, Israelis and Europeans) as well as Indian tourists.
 Facilities are visibly comparable with western beach towns and life is less conservative than the rest of India.
 It’s popular with its beaches all the way from north to south and women can wear sleeveless dresses and bikinis on the beach freely.
 Of course it is important to be mindful about the culture and religion and dress accordingly when you are not on the beach.
 Unfortunately this silent rule was not followed properly and various rape and assault cases were reported while I was there.

 If you are traveling on a small budget and looking for a place to stay long term, you are into smoking ganja, hippie crafts, juggling, hulahooping, live music, dancing, tantra workshops and all sorts of yoga, Arambol is THE place.
 While I have been in a few great international parties/festivals, Arambol and Anjuna seemed too much drugs, sex and rock’n roll oriented to me, hence I preferred chilling more on the southern Goan beaches that were away from that sort of scene (Patnem, Palolem, and Agonda).